PaulGG-Code/riskgpt/readme.md

 ## Roadmap
 - [x] Add support for multi-modal threat modelling
 - [x] Autogenerate application descriptions based on README files in GitHub repositories
-- [ ] Customisable and exportable reports (e.g. PDF, Word) that include the generated threat model, attack tree, and mitigations
+- [-] Customisable and exportable reports (e.g. PDF, Word) that include the generated threat model, attack tree, and mitigations
 - [ ] Add a helper tool to guide users to create effective application descriptions before generating threat models
 - [ ] Update UI to support multiple languages

 ## Changelog

+### Version 0.13 (latest)

+- **RED Directive Agent**: Added compliance mapping tool that maps threat model addresses the cybersecurity requirements of the RED Directive.

+### Version 0.12

+- **RED Directive Agent**: Added report generation tab.
+Report generator aggregates the outputs (threat model, attack tree, mitigations, DREAD assessment, and test cases) into one combined report that can be previewed and downloaded.

-### Version 0.11 (latest)
+### Version 0.11

 - **LM Studio Server Support**: Added support for using LM Studio Server as a model provider, allowing users to run their own local LLMs with OpenAI-compatible API endpoints.
 This complements the existing Ollama integration for local model hosting.
 - **Google Gemini Attack Tree Support**: Added support for generating attack trees using Google Gemini models, expanding the available options for users.